alpersonalwebsite/react/11_webpack.md

 Now, we are using `HTMLWebpackPlugin`, passing an HTML template and generating (via this plugin) our HTML document, `index.html`, the one that we serve as root access point of our `static site`.
 As we said, we are going to delegate the creation and rendering of the markup (HTML) to the express server.

-What happen if you want to make a build as we have been doing it previously...?
+What happens if you want to make a build as we have been doing it previously...?
 Let´s use an "environment variable" and some conditional logic to satisfy the needs of both cases: static and dynamic HTML.

 Create at the root level the file `.env`